Our next production will be A Midsummer Night's Dream - Spring 2016

 Forget trying to decipher mumbled words on the goggle box or dramas where the plots might as well come with 30feet warning signs— if you love live theatre and the beauty of the English language as written by Shakespeare then head to Bath or Birmingham to catch the latest production by Wiltshire-based RumDoxy Theatre... read more

-Betrayal, witchcraft, family and love.
+A story of betrayal, witchcraft, family and love.

-The back story to one of Shakespeare’s most villainous women, Lady Macbeth.
+The re-imagined back story to one of Shakespeare’s most villainous women, Lady Macbeth.
 Hell Hath No Fury proposes a different side to the cold, manipulative woman whose greed and ambition lead to the death and damnation of the man she loved.
 Set in a modern context, the play follows Lady Macbeth, (Elanor), through her life, drawing parallels with Shakespeare’s infamous tragedy.

 Elanor finds herself institutionalised after Duncan’s death.
 In order to clear her name she invites a writer to help her piece together what really happened.
 The writer seeks out one of the Witches to tell their version of events and finds there is more to the story than even Elanor knows.